 Business description

 The function searches information with scheme code CUST and NIDN from PrivateIdentification.Identification.OtherIdentification, then extracts the information and builds a valid structure for Number 6/ and Number 7/ in 50F subfield 2 provided the information is not already present in the FATF identification (subfield 1 field 50F).
 This number can also be present if subfield 1 is an account.
-If the MX issuer is absent, dummy value NOTPROVIDED is used.
+If the MX issuer is absent, a double slash “//” is used between the country code and the identification with the code CUST.

-The Country Code is searched from MXIssuer (if payment was originated in MT with FATFIdentication from Field 50F) or from PostalAddress.CountryCode or from CountryOfResidence.
+The Country Code is searched from MXIssuer (if payment was originated in MT with FATFIdentication from Field 50F) or from PostalAddress.CountryCode or from Structured AddressLine or from CountryOfResidence.
 If no country code can be found, the line 6/ and 7/ are not created.

 Format